Video: The Sustainable Shine Dome, Public Symposia

-The collaborative team is investigating innovative approaches to ensure progressive energy and emissions reductions that contribute to the future protection and promotion of the Shine Dome’s unique heritage values.
-This project is being undertaken with grant support from the Australian Government’s National Heritage Grants program.
+GML Heritage, with the Australian Academy of Science, the University of Canberra and engineers from GHD investigated innovative approaches to ensure progressive energy and emissions reductions that contribute to the future protection and promotion of the Shine Dome’s unique heritage values.
+The project was undertaken with grant support from the Australian Government’s National Heritage Grants program.

 GML Principal Catherine Forbes, presented at the final public symposium about the Shine Dome Sustainability Project, ‘Possible Futures’.
 This symposium focussed on broad challenges and practical issues relating to the Australian response to climate change, lessons for a carbon active future, and specific findings and recommendations for the Shine Dome.